GabrielBalabanResearch/CHESRA_public/README.md

 >yaml = 6.0.2

-## Examples
+## Experiment Reproduction

-We provide 3 examples: creating SEFs with CHESRA and visualizing their fits to experimental data, assessing the parameter variability when fitting CHESRA functions to tissue data and comparison to state-of-the art SEFs, as well as assessment of parameter variability in 3-D digital twins.
+We provide three reproduction scripts: 1) for creating SEFs with CHESRA and visualizing their fits to experimental data
+2) for benchmarking the parameter variability when fitting CHESRA functions to tissue data and comparison to state-of-the art SEFs 3) for benchmarking of parameter variability in 3-D digital twins.

 0. Download repository and all required packages

-2. Create SEFs with CHESRA
+1. Create SEFs with CHESRA

 >`cd Experiments/Fig4_CHESRAFunctions`
 >